groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 At the first connection only the default user `tc` is configured.
 It is recommanded to create nominative users account for each user and to deactivate the account `tc`.
 The user `tc` is the only one with the rights to become `root` on the DSAS.
-Even though the account is deactivate it remains usable from the console of the DSAS and other adminsitrative users, knowing the password for the account `tc` can use this knowledge to become `root`.
+Even though the account is deactivated it remains usable from the console of the DSAS and other adminsitrative users, knowing the password for the account `tc` can use this knowledge to become `root`.